 - piece workers

-- working directors (companies have an option as to whether working directors who have some ownership of the company and are ‘workers’ under the Act are to be insured)
+- working directors (companies have an option as to whether working directors are ‘workers’ under the Act are to be insured)

 - contractors and subcontractors may also be defined as ‘workers’, depending on the circumstances of their working arrangement